Marlena Evans: 1991–2009

 In reality, Marlena had survived the plane crash, and is in a coma.
 Sometime during this period, Stefano gets possession of Marlena, and hides her on an island.
 In the summer of 1991, she finally awakes from the coma, and makes her way back to Salem.
 She and Roman are reunited until another man with Roman's original face returns to Salem.
 The man everyone believed was Roman, from 1986 to 1991, is in fact a brainwashed victim of Stefano.
 The real Roman has been held captive, but he makes his way back to Salem and Marlena.
 She is conflicted about her feelings for Roman and his substitute, who goes back to using his self-given name, John Black.
 Marlena and Roman reunited.

 In 1992, a jealous, crazed Stella Lombard is convinced that Marlena wants to steal her husband, Roger, and holds Marlena captive in an abandoned warehouse.
 John saves Marlena before the warehouse is demolished, bringing the two closer and finding it hard to deny their attraction.
 They eventually start having an affair, which leads to the birth of their daughter, Belle.
 When Belle's paternity becomes known, Roman divorces Marlena and leaves town.
 In 1994 as Stefano tries to make Marlena his queen of the night she becomes possessed by a demon and John being a priest at the time calls on God and Marlena is freed.
 By then, however, John is involved with Kristen DiMera.
+In 1996, Marlena is kidnapped by Stefano, who lusts over her, and is held prisoner in Paris.
+She would be eventually rescued, with Stefano being briefly presumed dead after being supposedly killed by his ex-lover Rachel Blake.
 Kristen resorts to desperate measures to keep John and Marlena apart, but her schemes are eventually exposed.
 John and Marlena reunite, and get engaged.
 They are set to marry in the summer of 1997, but before they are married, Kristen returns to Salem with Roman, who is dying from an illness.
 Marlena tends to him when she learns he believes she and John are not together.
 Once he's cured, Roman discovers the truth, and despite his efforts, Marlena and John reunite.
 Marlena finally marries John on July 5, 1999.

 When John's teenage son Brady returns home from college, he immediately clashed with Marlena.
 Marlena believed that Brady was endangering Belle's life, causing a rift between her and John.
 Eventually, she and Brady made amends, and she and John reconciled.
 When the Gemini Twins, Rex and Cassie, seemingly fall from the sky, Marlena finds out she had given birth to the twins during the time she was in a coma years before.
 She comes to believe that she and Tony DiMera are their parents.
 However, it's revealed that Marlena was only their surrogate mother, and Roman and Kate Roberts are their biological parents.